VirtualAgentics/virtualagentics-documents/Technical_Specification_v1.md

   - **Secrets & Credential Management:** AWS Secrets Manager is used for API keys and sensitive config, with rotation strategies defined.
   - **Observability & Compliance:** CloudWatch for logs/metrics, CloudTrail for audit, Config for compliance checks, Cost Explorer/Budgets for spend management.
   - **CI/CD Pipelines:** All changes (infra/app) deployed via GitHub Actions with OIDC-based role assumption; no static keys.

+### 3.4 Multi-Cloud Strategy

+A multi-cloud architecture involving providers such as Hetzner, Azure, and GCP will be evaluated explicitly at the conclusion of Phase 2.
+This evaluation will rely on metrics collected regarding system performance, reliability, and cost-effectiveness to determine the necessity and benefits of moving workloads beyond AWS.

 ### 3.2 Hierarchical Multi-Agent Model